phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==

+= 1.0.4 =
+* Fixed issues with the pencil select icon in the translation editor not showing up in certain cases on the button element
+* Fixed issues with the pencil select icon in the translation editor not showing up in certain cases because of overflow hidden
+* Fixed a issue that was sometimes causing javascript errors with certain plugins

 = 1.0.3 =
 * Added a conditional language shortcode: [trp_language language="en_US"] English only content [/trp_language]